 - Built on abandoned rail lines

 - Rail-trail projects

-- Piedmont Alabama - Eubanks Welcome Center on the Chief Ladiga, lodging info
+- Piedmont Alabama - Eubanks Welcome Center on the Chief Ladiga, friendly, can call, lodging info

 - Chief Ladiga Trail Map and Silver Comet, useful interactive Google Map

 - Rails-to-Trails Conservancy - US trail database, interactive map w/directions